Golf Tutorials

 By Spencer Lanoue

-If you've ever watched the PGA Tour's year-end schedule, you’ve likely seen the letters QBE and wondered what on earth they have to do with golf.
+If you've ever watched the PGA Tour's year-end schedule, you've likely seen the letters QBE and wondered what they have to do with golf.
 The short answer is: QBE doesn't stand for a golf term like 'Bogey' or 'Eagle'.
 It's the name of a title sponsor for a popular and unique tournament.
-This article will explain exactly what QBE is, detail the golf tournament it sponsors, and show you how understanding its a fun format can actually give you some great ideas for your own games.
+This article will explain what QBE is, detail the golf tournament it sponsors, and show you how understanding its fun format can give you great ideas for your own games.

 So, What Does QBE Actually Stand For?